Iris Chang: Depression and death

 There are aspects of my experience in Louisville that I will never understand.
 Deep down I suspect that you may have more answers about this than I do.
 I can never shake my belief that I was being recruited, and later persecuted, by forces more powerful than I could have imagined.
 Whether it was the CIA or some other organization I will never know.
 As long as I am alive, these forces will never stop hounding me.

 Days before I left for Louisville I had a deep foreboding about my safety.
 I sensed suddenly threats to my own life: an eerie feeling that I was being followed in the streets, the white van parked outside my house, damaged mail arriving at my P.O.
 Box.
 I believe my detention at Norton Hospital was the government's attempt to discredit me.

 A report from the San Francisco Chronicle stated that news of her suicide had a strong impact on survivors of the Nanjing Massacre and the Chinese community in general.

+Legacy

+The Rape of Nanking placed her in great demand as a speaker, interview subject, and spokesperson for the viewpoint that the Japanese government had not done enough to compensate victims of their invasion of China.
+In one incident reported by The Times of London, she confronted the Japanese ambassador to the United States on television, demanded an apology and expressed her dissatisfaction with his answer that it was really unfortunate that acts of violence were committed by members of the Japanese military.
+"It is because of these types of wording and the vagueness of such expressions that Chinese people, I think, are infuriated," she responded.

+After her death, she became the subject of tributes from fellow writers.
+Mo Hayder dedicated a novel to her.
+Reporter Richard Rongstad eulogized her as "Iris Chang lit a flame and passed it to others and we should not allow that flame to be extinguished."
+In 2007, the documentary Nanking was dedicated to Chang, as well as the Chinese victims of Nanjing.